Franklin Sugar Refinery

-The Franklin Sugar Refinery was a steam powered, brick building which began construction in 1866 on Almond and Swansons Streets by the Delaware River in Philadelphia, Pennsylvania in the United States.
+The Franklin Sugar Refinery was a steam-powered, brick building constructed starting in 1866 on Almond and Swanson Streets by the Delaware River in Philadelphia, Pennsylvania, in the United States.
 Two decades later it had expanded into the surrounding blocks.
 The Franklin Sugar Refining Company was formed as a corporation controlled by various firms of which Charles Custis Harrison was the senior partner.
 In 1892 the Franklin Sugar Refinery was sold to the American Sugar Refining Company in an effort to monopolize the sugar refining industry within the United States.
 It continued to operate under the same name for several decades.
-Other refineries operating in Philadelphia at that time were the Spreckels Company, the Pennsylvania Sugar Refining Co., and E.C.
-Knight & Co.
+Other refineries operating in Philadelphia at that time were the Spreckels Company, the Pennsylvania Sugar Refining Co., and E. C. Knight & Co.

-In 1925 the building was purchased by the merchants warehouse company.
+In 1925 the building was purchased by the Merchants Warehouse Company.
 The building's site is now part of the I-95 highway.

-Business Operations
+Business operations

 Manufacturing

 In 1866 the refinery processed about a thousand barrels of raw material a day.
 Two decades later, in 1887, the refinery was processing about 4,000 barrels a day or about 1.5 million pounds.
 In 1892 the refinery processed two million pounds every day.
-At that point the refinery ran six days a week except July 4th and Christmas.
+At that point the refinery ran six days a week except July 4 and Christmas.
 The refinery produced various white sugars such as cut loaf sugar and granulated sugar, as well as yellow sugars.

-Sourcing Raw Sugar
+Sourcing raw sugar

 The company purchased raw sugar in large amounts from Cuba, less significantly in Java, Indonesia, as well as from the spot market in New York or Philadelphia.
 They purchased through sugar brokers such as Skiddy Minford & Co. in New York, as well as other brokerages in New York City, Philadelphia, and occasionally in Boston.
 They did business internationally with Willet & Gray, and Mr. F. C. Newhall in London.
 They purchased, during the crop season, domestically in Louisiana.

-Connection to Slavery and Forced Labor
+Connection to slavery and forced labor

 Sugar from Cuba would have been a product of labor by enslaved Africans, in Cuba there were also Indigenous Mexican and Chinese contract workers.
 Sugar from Louisiana at that time would have been a result of the labor of freedmen and women living in only marginally better conditions than when enslaved pre-emancipation.
 Slavery was abolished in Cuba in 1886, and in Louisiana in 1863 by the emancipation proclamation and 1864 by the state constitution.
 Sugar from a Dutch-Occupied Java would have been grown by native Javanese who were forced into harsh conditions and low paying labor.

 Sales

 The Franklin Refinery sold their products throughout the United States where they could be competitive, such as the mid Atlantic and the midwest.
 Some sales were made in New England and the South.
 The company used brokers to make their sales.
 Harrison referred to the business as very profitable.
-In 1894 the refinery’s gross sales were $42 million.
+In 1894 the refinery's gross sales were $42 million.